Essential for night work

 Brigades responding to road crash rescues often use high intensity flood lights to provide a large amount of light in a specific area so ambulance and CFS crews can assist the casualty.
 Other lights may be used to light the general area around the scene.

-Normal flood lighting may be used in a structure fire to assist the Fire Cause Investigators to study a possible crime scene and determine the location and means of starting the fire.
+Normal flood lighting may be used in a structure fire to assist the Fire Cause Investigators to investigate the cause of a fire.

 All equipment used is regularly tested and deployed to ensure members are familiar with the operation of the plant and that all the lights work as required.